901 Employee Benefits

 1. Eligible employees who work at least thirty-five (35) hours per week are generally required to be members of the Employees’ Retirement System (ERS).

-1. Employees who are sixty (60) years of age or older at the time of employment may elect not to participate in the Employees' Retirement System by completing the required paperwork.
+1. Employees who are sixty (60) years of age or older at the time of employment may elect not to participate in ERS by completing the required paperwork.

 2. Employees remain contributing members even if their established work hours fall below thirty-five (35) hours per week as long as their positions remain set up for ERS membership.